jenkinsci/job-dsl-plugin/docs/Script-Security.md

 Script Approval
 ---------------

-The first, and simpler, security system is to allow any kind of script to be run, but only with an administrator’s approval.
+The first security system is to allow any kind of script to be run, but only with an administrator’s approval.
 There is a globally maintained list of approved scripts which are judged to not perform any malicious actions.

 When an administrator saves the seed job, any DSL scripts it contains are automatically added to the approved list.
 They